peer-open-source/xara-docs/source/user/manual/model/beamIntegrations/userDefined.rst

 This class allows the user to specified locations and weights of the integration points.

-.. function:: beamIntegration 'UserDefined' tag N secTags locs wts
+.. function:: beamIntegration "UserDefined" tag N secTags locs wts

 .. csv-table::
    :header: "Argument", "Type", "Description"